SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 # [ESV Study Bible](https://amzn.to/3WsN0Uw)
 200+ biblical scholars from 9 countries, nearly 20 denominations, and 50 seminaries, colleges, and universities; including Cambridge, London, Oxford, and Dallas.

 > **3:9-10** ...
-In other words, because the Word is present in the believer’s heart through the work of the Spirit, **the believer cannot keep on sinning**.
-Thus the hearts of genuine Christians (those who are truly children of God) have been so transformed that **they cannot live in a pattern of continual sin**—though this does not mean that Christians are ever completely free from sin in this life (see 1 John 1:8–10).
+In other words, because the Word is present in the believer’s heart through the work of the Spirit, **the believer cannot keep on sinning.
+Thus the hearts of genuine Christians (those who are truly children of God) have been so transformed that they cannot live in a pattern of continual sin**—though this does not mean that Christians are ever completely free from sin in this life (see 1 John 1:8–10).
 By this it is evident.
 Or, as Jesus said of false prophets, *“You will recognize them by their fruits”* (Matt.
 7:16).

 # [NET Translators' Notes](https://amzn.to/3WLAgbr)
 [25+ of the world’s foremost biblical scholars](https://netbible.com/preface/) including Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies at Dallas Theological Seminary, and Dr. W. Hall Harris III editor of LEB and contributor of NASB '95.
 Universities of Cambridge, Oxford, Sheffield, Columbia, Dallas, etc.